 All children will be in their new classes with their teachers from the first day of term.
-Mr Brett will resume his usual P.E. lessons with the children from the first week of term (with the exception of the new reception children who will start in week 2).
-The vast majority of SEND interventions will take place in the afternoons with the class Teaching Assistant to reduce mixing of adults as much as possible but there may be some instances where the SEND Teaching Assistant will do these separately.
+Mr Brett will resume his usual P.E. lessons with the children from the first week of term (with the exception of the new Reception children who will start in week 2).
+We have timetabled the day to reduce mixing of adults as much as possible but there may be some instances where some staff go between bubbles in order to deliver the full curriculum and timetable.